syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/formatting-value.md

 ---
 layout: post
-title: Formatting value of Value property of SfMaskedEdit control for Xamarin.Forms platform
+title: Formatting Value property of Syncfusion MaskedEdit for Xamarin.Forms
 description: Learn how to format the characters in the Value property of SfMaskedEdit control
 platform: Xamarin
 control: SfMaskedEdit